dippynark/kfmt/README.md

 ## Use Case

-GitOps tools such as [Flux](https://github.com/fluxcd/flux) and [Anthos Config Management](https://cloud.google.com/anthos/config-management) sync configs from a Git repository to a Kubernetes cluster. kfmt allows you to take the hydrated configs to be synced and reformat them into a canonical format which these GitOps tools can then be pointed at.
-When changes are made to these configs, having them formatted in this canonical format makes it easier for a human to review the changes that are going to be made to the cluster and ensures there are no clashes.
+GitOps tools such as [Flux](https://github.com/fluxcd/flux) and [Anthos Config Management](https://cloud.google.com/anthos/config-management) sync manifests from a Git repository to a Kubernetes cluster. kfmt allows you to take the hydrated manifests to be synced and reformat them into a canonical format which these GitOps tools can then be pointed at.
+When changes are made to these manifests, having them formatted in this canonical format makes it easier for a human to review the changes that are going to be made to the cluster and ensures there are no clashes.
 The canonical format looks as follows:

 ```sh
 # Directory to be synced